Wood Blocks Math Activity for Preschoolers

 Related: Benefits of Block Play

 Wood blocks are easy to store and fun to have on hand.
-Keep a supply in a box or basket for independent play.
+Keep a supply accessible in a box or basket for independent play.

 - small wooden blocks